 For my new truck camper, I bought Fan-tastic Vent's sleek, option-loaded Model 6000.
 This unit features both the rain sensor and temperature adjustment.
 I opted for the rain sensor as I'm not a fan of ugly vent covers which require you to drill holes in the side of the vent.
-I chose the smoky colored vent lid as the white OEM vent lid (pictured to the left) let in a tremendous amount of light in the bedroom.
+This time I chose the smoky colored vent lid as the white OEM vent lid let in a tremendous amount of light in the bedroom.
 Not good for afternoon naps.

 I purchased the fan on sale at Camping World for $180, a pretty good price.
 I briefly considered having the dealership install a fan before picking the camper up last week, but the $50 per hour shop rate (pretty low rate actually) and $325 price tag for the fan persuaded me, otherwise.